jqk6/30-Days-Of-cpp/Day 01/Readme.md

 Here `#include` work as a import keyword to include header files in our code.

+The `#include` is called a **preprocessor directive**.
+Preprocessor directives begin with a `#` sign.
+They are processed before compilation.
+The directive `#include <iostream>` tells the preprocessor to include the "iostream" header file to support input/output operations.

 `<iostream>` is a header file name, eveything inside angle brackets are known as header file.

 Header files provide us various functonalities and each header file have some purpose in the code.

 Like `<iostream>` provide input output functionalities for us.

+The `using namespace std;` statement declares std as the default namespace used in this program.
+The names `cout` and `endl`, which is used in this program, belong to the `std namespace`.
+These two lines shall be present in all our programs.